Ancient City of Pingyao

 It was a place for people to show their respect to the Confucius, a renowned educator who founded Confucianism.
 With an area of 10,000 square yards (8,361 square meters), it is the best preserved Confucius Temple in China.
 This temple was also a state-run academy in old days.
 At that time, the dream of most scholars was to serve as an official.
 Taking the imperial examination was the only way to gain the title.
 There is an exhibition in fifth court of the temple, introducing the development and procedure of the old examination.

 Outside the Old City, there are two temples worth visiting.
-One is Shuanglin Monastery, which is about four miles (six kilometers) southwest of the city.
+One is Shuanglin Temple, which is about four miles (six kilometers) southwest of the city.
 It is famous for the over 2,000 vivid colored sculptures created during the Yuan, Ming, and Qing Dynasties (1271 – 1911).
 The other is Zhenguo Temple with a history of over one thousand years, located 7.5 miles (12 kilometers) northeast of the city.

 Traditional Residences Nearby